February 8, 2019

-735-5/12-1001 - Motor vehicle up to $2,400; clothing needed; health aids; school books; family pictures; bible; personal injury recoveries up to $15,000; wrongful death recoveries; proceeds from sale of exempt property; Illinois College Savings Pool accounts that were invested more than 1 year before filing if below federal gift tax limit, or 2 years before filing if above the federal gift tax limit.
+735-5/12-1001 - Necessary clothing; health aids; school books; family pictures; bible; personal injury recoveries up to $15,000; wrongful death recoveries; proceeds from sale of exempt property; Illinois College Savings Pool accounts that were invested more than one year before filing if below federal gift tax limit, or two years before filing if above the federal gift tax limit.

 40-5/2-154 - General assembly members.

 40-5/7-217; 40-5/8-244 - Municipal employees.